solana-developers/solana-cookbook/docs/core-concepts/transactions.md

 ## Deep Dive

-The Solana runtime requires both instructions and transactions to specify a list of all accounts they intended to read from or write to.
+The Solana Runtime requires both instructions and transactions to specify a list of all accounts they intended to read from or write to.
 By requiring these accounts in advance, the runtime is able to parallelize execution across all transactions.

 When a transaction is submitted to a cluster, the runtime will process its instructions in order and atomically.
 For each instruction, the receiving program will interpret its data array and operate on its specified accounts.
 The program will either return successfully or with an error code.
 If an error is returned, the entire transaction will fail immediately.